Guardians in general are all examples of

 - Ascended Extra: The skywhale lusus reappears, despite not belonging to any of the trolls in the comic.

 - Ascended Meme: The giant counterpart of Karkat's lusus is called a "gigantic Earth crabdad".
 "Crabdad" is the Fan Nickname of Karkat's lusus.

 - Chekhov's Boomerang: Jake's attack on the "gigantic Earth crabdad" confirms that it has candy red blood like Karkat.

 - Death Is Cheap: For the fairy bulls at least.
 Also, the Condesce brings with her a lusus that seems identical to G'lbgoyl'b, down to the same troll-killing voice — much to her frustration.
 It's unknown how this lusus is related to Feferi's deceased guardian, but it's possible this trope is in play.

-- Giant Mook / Attack of the 50-Foot Whatever: The size of the lusus is pretty variable; the centaurs especially range from being their original size when seen with Equius to being the size of skyscrapers, probably intended as a continuation of Aurthour's Shout Out to Humanimals.
+- Giant Mook: The size of the lusus is pretty variable; the centaurs especially range from being their original size when seen with Equius to being the size of skyscrapers, probably intended as a continuation of Aurthour's Shout-Out to Humanimals.
 The "gigantic Earth crabdad" was also several times the size of Karkat's lusus.

 - King Mook: At least a few lusus seem to be solitary monsters and not an entire population.

 - Kaiju: Some of them are flavored like this.

 - Lost World: Jake's island has taken on this flavor because of their unexplained presence.

 - Ridiculously Cute Critter: The sweet fairy bulls.
 Jake reacts badly when he accidentally murders one.